texas-mcallen-mission/key-indicator-system/README.md

 Special thanks to [https://github.com/ericanastas/deploy-google-app-script-action](https://github.com/ericanastas/deploy-google-app-script-action) for the pre-work to allow us to automatically get stuff from GitHub to Google!

-There is some extra stuff in [texas-mcallen-mission/HLA-code](https://github.com/texas-mcallen-mission/HLA-code) that does some
+There is some extra stuff in [texas-mcallen-mission/HLA-code](https://github.com/texas-mcallen-mission/HLA-code) that does some other work that's specific to Data Studio.